open-telemetry/opamp-spec/README.md

-The Server SHOULD compare this hash with the last hash of effective config it received from the Agent and if the hashes are different the Server SHOULD ask the Agent to report its full effective config by sending a DataForAgent message with ReportEffectiveConfig flag set.
+The Server SHOULD compare this hash with the last hash of effective config it received from the Agent and if the hashes are different the Server SHOULD ask the Agent to report its full effective config by sending a ServerToAgent message with ReportEffectiveConfig flag set.

 <h4 id="config_map">config_map</h4>